 Method Why is it used?
 What are the benefits?
 What are the drawbacks?
 What are the resource implications?
 What documents will we consult on using this method?
-1 Leaflet To provide detailed information on a particular topic in an easy to read format Seek formal responses to a consultation exercise Attractive presentation of the key facts Display additional detail in a simplified format Able to distribute through well-used community facilities (e.g. libraries, information centres) Appeals to audiences that prefer a more traditional method of communication to social media Higher production values require long lead-in times for graphic design etc Cost of external printers and potential requirement to go out to tender Widespread distribution can be costly Staff time design advance liaison with Communications Team Financial costs printing postage DPDs SPDs Particularly where a document is targeted at a particular area of the borough Poster To highlight a public consultation or other event Seek formal responses to a consultation exercise Eye-catching presentation, publicising key events Able to display in well-used community facilities (e.g. libraries, information centres) Provide limited information Staff time design potential need for advance liaison with Communications Team Financial costs postage postage DPDsSPDsSCIEvidence base documents Site Notice Statutory requirement (planning applications) To highlight that an application for planning permission has been submitted within a particular area Seek comments on a proposed development Able to display close to the site of the application, targeting local residents and other interested parties Potential for site notices to be vandalised or removed without the Council's knowledge Provide limited information Experience indicates that few people read such notices Staff time designposting of notices Financial costs printingpostage Planning applications Public Notice Regulatory requirement (at some stages) To convey more complex information than possible in an advertisement Can be less costly than an advertisement No design requirement Can include a large amount of textual information Not as prominent as an advertisement High cost Limited impact as few people read this section of the newspaper Staff time booking space through the Communications Team Financial costs booking fee DPDs (Examination and Adoption) SPDs (Adoption) SCI (Adoption) Planning applications
+1 Leaflet To provide detailed information on a particular topic in an easy to read format Seek formal responses to a consultation exercise Attractive presentation of the key facts Display additional detail in a simplified format Able to distribute through well-used community facilities (e.g. libraries, information centres) Appeals to audiences that prefer a more traditional method of communication to social media Higher production values require long lead-in times for graphic design etc Cost of external printers and potential requirement to go out to tender Widespread distribution can be costly Staff time - design - advance liaison with Communications Team Financial costs - printing - postage DPDs SPDs Particularly where a document is targeted at a particular area of the borough Poster To highlight a public consultation or other event Seek formal responses to a consultation exercise Eye-catching presentation, publicising key events Able to display in well-used community facilities (e.g. libraries, information centres) Provide limited information Staff time design potential need for advance liaison with Communications Team Financial costs postage postage DPDsSPDsSCIEvidence base documents Site Notice Statutory requirement (planning applications only) To highlight that an application for planning permission has been submitted within a particular area Seek comments on a proposed development Able to display close to the site of the application, targeting local residents and other interested parties Potential for site notices to be vandalised or removed without the Council's knowledge Provide limited information Experience indicates that few people read such notices Staff time designposting of notices Financial costs printingpostage Planning applications Note: the statutory requirement for planning applications is for a neighbour notification letter or a site notice (see Table 4.1) Public Notice Statutory requirement (at some stages) To convey more complex information than possible in an advertisement Can be less costly than an advertisement No design requirement Can include a large amount of textual Not as prominent as an advertisement High cost Limited impact as few people read this section of Staff time booking space through the Communications Team Financial costs DPDs (Examination and Adoption) SPDs (Adoption) SCI (Adoption) Planning applications